 Esra has been living with an anxiety disorder for the past 3 years.
 Because of this, it takes her a longer time to do things like get up in the morning, dress herself for the day and do the shopping.
 She takes medication to control the symptoms.

 'Disability' has a special legal meaning under the Equality Act, which is broader than the usual way you might understand the word.
-The Equality Act says that you have a disability if you have an impairment that is either physical or mental and the impairment has a substantial, adverse and long term effect on your normal daily activities.See our full list of legal terms.
+The Equality Act says that you have a disability if you have an impairment that is either physical or mental and the impairment has a substantial, adverse and long term effect on your normal daily activities.Visit our full listing of Legal Terms

 There are many situations in which you may feel treated unfairly because of your disability, but the law only covers these types of discrimination:

-In the UK, law that protects you from discrimination is called the Equality Act.See our full list of legal terms.
+In the UK, law that protects you from discrimination is called the Equality Act.Visit our full listing of Legal Terms

-This information was published in August 2019.
-We will revise it in 2021.
+This information was published in October 2023.
+We will revise it in 2026.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.